DataDog/hiring-engineers/answers.md

 ![Downtime over via E-Mail](images/mail-downtime-end-odd-name.png)

-The Alert Mails are fine though :
+The Alert Mails and Messages are fine though :